THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 Disney Cruise Rainforest Room

 The Disney Cruise Rainforest Room is part of the Spa on all Disney ships.
 The Disney Cruise Rainforest is a limited access area where you will find steam rooms, showers and stone lounge chairs.

 Of course, there are also more passengers on the larger ships.
 This means that whichever Disney ship you are on, the Rainforest Room should not be too crowded.

 The Disney Cruise Rainforest Room is Different on Each Disney Ship

 The main difference is that the Disney Wonder and the Magic Rainforest Room is completely indoors.
 The Rainforest on the Fantasy and the Dream has an area which is at the very front of the ship and has panoramic windows which give an amazing view.

 The picture above is of the stone loungers in the Disney Wonder Rainforest Room.

 They have the same basic design, but the ones on the Fantasy have a headrest.
 I didn’t tend to use this anyway but rolled up a towel to put behind my neck.
 All the stone loungers have reading lights.

 The stone loungers on the Disney Fantasy and the Dream look out over the ocean.
 They are in an enclosed area, but you are at the back of the ship so you can see the daylight or the stars at night.

-Another major difference on the newer Disney Ships is that the Rainforest Room on the Dream and Fantasy has two hot tubs.
+Another major difference in the newer Disney Ships is that the Rainforest Room on the Dream and Fantasy has two hot tubs.
 These are on the front of the ship and you have a fabulous view.

-These hot tubs really only fit two people at a time – unless you want to be really close to your fellow guest!
+These hot tubs really only fit two people at a time – unless you want to be really close to your fellow guests!